Azure/deployment-environments/README.md

 # Azure Deployment Environments Community

-The goal of this repository is to provide sample infrastructure-as-code templates that could be used to get started with the [Azure Deployment Environments](https://aka.ms/deploymentenvironments) service.
+The goal of this repository is to provide sample infrastructure-as-code(IaC) templates that could be used to get started with the [Azure Deployment Environments](https://aka.ms/deploymentenvironments) service.

 Azure Deployment Environments(ADE) empowers development teams to quickly and easily spin-up app infrastructure with project-based templates that establish consistency and best practices while maximizing security, compliance, and cost efficiency.
 This on-demand access to secure environments accelerates the different stages of the software development lifecycle in a compliant and cost-efficient manner.